hyukahn16/hyukahn16.github.io/_posts/paper_summary/2023-09-28-reducing-excessive-margin-achieve-better-accuracy-robustness-trade-off.markdown

 ### Comprehension
 <font size="4">
-What is the research problem the paper attempts to address?
+What is the research problem the paper attempts to address?\

-What are the claimed contributions of the paper?</br>
+What are the claimed contributions of the paper?\
-How do the authors substantiate their claims?</br>
+How do the authors substantiate their claims?\
 What are the conclusions?
 </font>

 ### Evaluation
 <font size="4">
-Is the research problem significant?</br>
+Is the research problem significant?\
-Are the contributions significant?</br>
+Are the contributions significant?\
 Are the claims valid?
 </font>